CommonAccord/Cmacc-Org/Doc/G/YCombinator-SeriesAA-CmA/Form/SharePurchase_v01.md

 7.2.1.2.sec=if to any other holder of any Shares or Conversion Shares, at such address, facsimile number or electronic mail address as shown in the Company's records, or, until any such holder so furnishes an address, facsimile number or electronic mail address to the Company, then to and at the address of the last holder of such Shares or Conversion Shares for which the Company has contact information in its records; or

-7.2.1.3.sec=if to the Company, one copy should be sent to {Co.N,A}, {Co.Fax}, Attn: Chief Executive Officer, or at such other address as the Company shall have furnished to the Investors.
+7.2.1.3.sec=if to the Company, one copy should be sent to {Company.N,A}, {Company.Fax}, Attn: Chief Executive Officer, or at such other address as the Company shall have furnished to the Investors.

 7.2.1.=[G/Z/ol/s3]

-7.2.2.sec=With respect to any notice given by the Company under any provision of the {Co.Register.Law.Corp.Title} or the Company's charter or bylaws, each Investor agrees that such notice may be given by facsimile or by electronic mail.
+7.2.2.sec=With respect to any notice given by the Company under any provision of the {Company.Register.Law.Corp.Title} or the Company's charter or bylaws, each Investor agrees that such notice may be given by facsimile or by electronic mail.

 7.2.3.sec=Each such notice or other communication shall for all purposes of this Agreement be treated as effective or having been given when delivered if delivered personally, or, if sent by mail, at the earlier of its receipt or 72 hours after the same has been deposited in a regularly maintained receptacle for the deposit of the United States mail, addressed and mailed as aforesaid or, if sent by facsimile, upon confirmation of facsimile transfer or, if sent by electronic mail, upon confirmation of delivery when directed to the electronic mail address set forth on the Schedule of Investors.